vitorlatorraca/TestOnePieceCharacter/README.md

 Project Structure
 OnePieceCharacter.java: Contains the definition of the OnePieceCharacter class.
 TestOnePieceCharacter.java: Contains a test program to demonstrate the usage of the OnePieceCharacter class.
-Contribution
-Contributions are welcome!
-If you have suggestions for improvements, new features, or bug fixes, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.